My FAVORITE Passover Charoset

-This charoset is chocked full of sweet and tart apples, raw honey, crunchy walnuts, brown sugar , and warm spices of cinnamon, clove, and nutmeg.
-For passover, I always add in some sweet Kosher red wine.
+This Passover charoset recipe is chocked full of sweet and tart apples, raw honey, crunchy walnuts, brown sugar, and warm spices of cinnamon, clove, and nutmeg.
+For Passover, I always add in some sweet Kosher red wine.

-There is no need to wait until passover or until your Jewish friends invite you to a seder to enjoy this charoset, make it anytime you’d like!
+There is no need to wait until Passover or until your Jewish friends invite you to a Seder to enjoy this apple charoset, make it anytime you’d like!
 I like to serve this throughout the year with homemade cinnamon sugar tortilla chips!
 Yum!

-Watch my make my favorite charoset from start to finish!!
+Watch my make the best Passover charoset from start to finish!!

 - 1 granny smith apple